samuelerodi/ethereum-bootcamp/README.md

 - Specify an amount of ZCZ you would like to burn in change of your ETH reward.
 The quantity of ZCZ you burn increases exponentially the amount of ETH you receive.

-Feel free to contribute or get in touch at samuele.rodi@gmail.com A lot of game features still in roadmap...
+Feel free to contribute or get in touch with samuele.rodi@gmail.com A lot of game features still in roadmap...